Somatosensory system: Structure

 The somatosensory system is spread through all major parts of the vertebrate body.
 It consists both of sensory receptors and sensory neurons in the periphery (skin, muscle and organs for example), to deeper neurons within the central nervous system.

 General somatosensory pathway

-All afferent touch/vibration info ascends the spinal cord via the dorsal column-medial lemniscus pathway via gracilis (T7 and below) or cuneatus (T6 and above).
+All afferent touch/vibration information ascends the spinal cord via the dorsal column-medial lemniscus pathway via gracilis (T7 and below) or cuneatus (T6 and above).
 Cuneatus sends signals to the cochlear nucleus indirectly via spinal grey matter, this info is used in determining if a perceived sound is just villi noise/irritation.
 All fibers cross (left becomes right) in the medulla.

 A somatosensory pathway will typically have three neurons: first-order, second-order, and third-order.